Novartis is fully committed to keeping health care professionals updated on the safety of crizanlizumab.

 Postmarketing adverse event reports

-As of October 20, 2020, 22 cases of severe pain events occurring during or within 24 hours of infusion have been reported, which differed in location, severity and/or nature from the patient’s baseline (with/without other associated signs/symptoms) and which are likely to represent symptomology of IRR.
+As of June 15, 2021, 28 reports of severe pain events occurring during or within 24 hours of infusion have been reported, which differed in location, severity and/or nature from the patient’s baseline (with/without other associated signs/symptoms) and which are likely to represent symptomology of IRR.

 All events were considered to have a potential causal relationship to crizanlizumab treatment based on the close temporal association of the event with crizanlizumab infusion and/or recurrence upon subsequent infusion.

-- Of the 22 reports, 16 reports required hospitalization
+- Of the 28 reports, 20 patients required hospitalization.

-- In a majority of the reports, the pain events (IRR) occurred during infusion (5 to 30 minutes after initiation of infusion) and on the day of first or second dose of infusion
+- In a majority of the reports, the pain events (IRR) occurred during infusion (5 to 30 minutes after initiation of infusion) and on the day of first or second dose of infusion.
+In four reports, the pain events (IRR) occurred after the second infusion (2 on 4th infusion, 1 on 8th infusion and 1 on 9th infusion).

-- Seven (7) reports complications such as acute chest syndrome (ACS), fat embolism syndrome, hemolytic crisis, pneumonia, and multi-organ failure were reported, of which in six (6) reports patients had received steroid treatment for the initial presentation of IRR
+- Nine (9) reports of complications such as acute chest syndrome (ACS), fat embolism syndrome, hemolytic crisis, pneumonia, and multi-organ failure were reported, of which in seven (7) reports patients had received steroid treatment for the initial presentation of IRR.

-- Crizanlizumab treatment was discontinued in nearly all cases.
+- Crizanlizumab treatment was discontinued in nearly all reports.

-- Seven (7) cases received pretreatment prior to crizanlizumab infusion; the pretreatments included acetaminophen/paracetamol, hydration, ketorolac, diphenhydramine, methylprednisolone, and hydromorphone; however, no pattern/commonality of certain pre-treatments was noted
+- Nine (9) reports received pretreatment prior to crizanlizumab infusion; the pretreatments included acetaminophen/paracetamol, hydration, ketorolac, diphenhydramine, methylprednisolone, and hydromorphone; however, no pattern/commonality of certain pretreatments was noted.

 Acute and chronic pain are the clinical hallmark of SCD and complications as reported above are known to occur in SCD patients.
-Novartis continues to analyze such reports to allow appropriate assessment of a potential causal relationship with treatment, as part of our ongoing routine safety monitoring for crizanlizumab.
-The benefit risk of crizanlizumab remains unchanged.
+Novartis continues to analyze such reports to allow appropriate assessment of a potential causal relationship with treatment, as part of the ongoing routine safety monitoring for crizanlizumab.
+The benefit-risk of crizanlizumab remains unchanged.

 The efficacy and safety of crizanlizumab was studied in a 52-week, randomized, multicenter, placebo-controlled, double-blind, Phase II, clinical trial SUSTAIN (NCT01895361).
 The study enrolled 198 patients with SCD across 60 centers in the United States, Brazil, and Jamaica.
 The study was designed to compare crizanlizumab 5.0 mg/kg and crizanlizumab 2.5 mg/kg vs placebo with the primary endpoint being the annual rate of vaso-occlusive crises (VOCs) in the crizanlizumab 5.0 mg/kg group vs placebo.